-Co-branding can be an extremely powerful tool that could bolster all the brands working together rather than all of them working independently.
+Co-branding can be a potent tool that could bolster all the brands working together rather than independently.
 It increases the reach, awareness, and sales potential by capturing potential customers of each brand.

 Benefits of Co-Branding

-In any association between companies, when all the guidelines are followed and the execution is impeccable, all the involved parties are bound to benefit.
+In any association between companies, all parties benefit when all the guidelines get followed, and the execution becomes impeccable.

-Companies can maximize exposure and also increase their brand value by the addition of new consumers.
+Companies can maximize exposure and increase their brand value by adding new consumers.

-With many brands involved in a product, the risk is always shared between them.
-Thus, this is a good way for brands to minimize the risks involved and simultaneously increase their profits.
+When a product has multiple brands engaged, the risk typically gets shared.
+Thus, this is a good way for brands to minimize risks and simultaneously increase their profits.

 In any co-branding association, the advertising budget for the product grows several times.
-This makes sure that the product gets the highest reach possible among people.
+It makes sure that the product gets the highest reach possible among people.
 It is a great upper hand for product management and helps you use the right product roadmap tool.